ess-dmsc/h5cpp/doc/source/users_guide/installing.rst

    $ wget http://repos.pni-hdri.de/noble-pni-hdri.list

-Similarly, proceed for Bullseye, Buster, Oracular, Jammy.
+Similarly, proceed for Bullseye, Buster, Plucky, Jammy.
 Once you have downloaded the file use

 .. code-block:: bash